+2.1 Referee

-- 1. Qualifications for all refereeing officials: - 1.1 Holders of Referee Certification registered by the USAT and/or the WTF - 1.2 Must obtain and renew Safe Sport background check as required - 2.
-Duties - 2.1 Referee - 1.
-The referee shall have control over the match. - The referee shall declare "Shi-jak," "Keu-man," "Kal-yeo," "Kye-sok" and "Kye-shi," winner and loser, deduction of points, penalties and retiring.
+- 1. The referee shall have control over the match. - 2.
+The referee shall declare "Shi-jak," "Keu-man," "Kal-yeo," "Kye-sok" and "Kye-shi," winner and loser, deduction of points, penalties and retiring.
 All the referee's declarations shall be made without hesitation during the course of the contest.
-If the Inspection Desk is not in use, the referee will inspect the Chung contestant's safety equipment, dobok, metallic articles, etc., and then Hong's.

-- 3. The referee shall have the right to make decisions independently in accordance with the prescribed rules. - 4.
+If the Inspection Desk is not in use, the referee will inspect the Chung contestant's safety equipment, dobok, metallic articles, etc., and then Hong's. - 3.
+The referee shall have the right to make decisions independently in accordance with the prescribed rules. - 4.
 In principle, the center referee shall not award points.
 When the officiating team is composed of 1 referee and 3 corner judges, if one of the corner judges raises his/her hand because a point was not scored, the center referee will declare, "Kal-yeo" and check to see if the score is confirmed by one or both of the other judges.
 If two judges concur, the referee must accept the judgment and correct the score.
 However, in a setting using only two corner judges, the result of the scoring can be revised if two persons among two judges and the referee agree to do so. - 5.
+In case of a tie or scoreless match, the decision of superiority shall be made by all refereeing officials after the end of the four rounds in accordance with Article 15.

+2.2 Judges

-In case of a tie or scoreless match, the decision of superiority shall be made by all refereeing officials after the end of the four rounds in accordance with Article 15. - 2.2 Judges - 1.
-The judges shall score valid points immediately. - 2.
-The judges shall state their opinions forthrightly when requested by the referee. - 2.3 Technical Assistant (TA) - 1.
-The TA shall continually monitor the scoreboard during the contest to make sure that the scoring, penalties and timing are correctly publicized, and immediately notify the referee of any problematic issue in this regard. - 2.
+- 1. The judges shall score valid points immediately. - 2.
+The judges shall state their opinions forthrightly when requested by the referee.

+2.3 Technical Assistant (TA)

+- 1. The TA shall continually monitor the scoreboard during the contest to make sure that the scoring, penalties and timing are correctly publicized, and immediately notify the referee of any problematic issue in this regard. - 2.
 The TA shall notify the referee of starting or stopping the contest, in close communication with the system operator and recorder. - 3.
-The TA manually records all scores, penalties and IVR results on the TA paper or Match Sheet. - 2.4 Review Jury (RJ) - 1.
-Qualification: The Review Jury shall be an experienced, highly qualified USAT Referee appointed by the USAT Referee Chairman. - 2.
+The TA manually records all scores, penalties and IVR results on the TA paper or Match Sheet.

+2.4 Review Jury (RJ)

+- 1. Qualification: The Review Jury shall be an experienced, highly qualified USATKD Referee appointed by the USATKD Referee Chairman. - 2.
 One Review Jury shall be allocated per court.
 The Review Jury may also serve as the Technical Assistant of that court. - 3.
-The Review Jury shall be responsible for reviewing instant replays, and informing the referee of the decision within 30 seconds. - 2.5 Recorder
+The Review Jury shall be responsible for reviewing instant replays, and informing the referee of the decision within 30 seconds.